richchapler/AzureSolutionsDocumentation/docs/Data_Enrichment_OpenAI.md

 -----

 ## Exercise 1: Test API
-In this exercise, we will use Postman to test the OpenAI API request.
+In this exercise, we will use Postman to test the OpenAI API request and generate a prompt that can be used in relation to the Data Explorer, StormEvents data.

 Navigate to your Postman workspace and collection {e.g., https://web.postman.co/workspace/My-Workspace~00000000-0000-0000-0000-000000000000}